A bunch of peaches sitting on a table

 LIFESTYLE ADJUSTMENTS:

-Exercise & Movement: Movement generates friction in the body, which invigorates heat and circulation.
+Exercise & Movement: Movement generates heat in the body, which invigorates circulation.
 Starting with more gentle, low-impact cardio like walking or hiking can help the body to feel more motivated physically.
 If the yang deficiency is a result of too much exercise or overburdening/exhausting the body to depletion, then more rest paired with gentle, slow exercises, like yoga, tai chi, or qi gong, can help in recovery.

 Sunshine: Morning or late afternoon sun is one of the simplest ways to boost your yang energy.
 Soaking in fortifying rays of sunlight for just 10 minutes helps with the production of vitamin D3, an essential nutrient that supports our energy, immune systems and more.